ou-sama1/Nand2Tetris/README.md

 ## 🖥️ Module 5 — Computer Architecture

-Builds the complete Hack CPU and integrates it with memory to create a full computer.
+Builds the complete Hack CPU and integrates it with memory to create a full 16-bit computer, with a 32 x 32 screen and a keyboard attached.

 **Contents:**